-The new Panerai Radiomir Titanium 47mm Special Edition PAM 349 hand-wound wristwatch sports the iconic “California” dial that was initially introduced by the Swiss watchmaker Rolex for their 1940s “Bubble Back” timepieces.
+The 2010 special-edition Panerai Radiomir Titanium PAM 349 sports the iconic “California” dial that was initially introduced by Rolex for their 1940s “Bubble Back” timepieces.
 Highly sought-after in its original form, it may also be of some interest to persons planning to buy a deliberately old-fashioned timekeeper with a sort of twist to its exterior.

 Sporting a somewhat strange (for common people, of course) combination of Arabic and Roman numerals for the upper and lower halves of the dial respectively, this vintage design is adored by an impressive number of collectors and horology enthusiasts.

-The main reason for such a great level of popularity among connoisseurs is that the design was sometimes used by different watchmakers in 1930s (although mostly associated with vintage Panerai watches,) in the glorious years preceding the Great Depression and the World War II, and then practically vanished from the scene.
+The main reason for such a great level of popularity among connoisseurs is that the design was sometimes used by different brands in the 1930s (although mostly associated with vintage Panerais,) in the glorious years preceding the Great Depression and the World War II, and then practically vanished from the scene.

-Following the great success of the model, Panerai again attempts to make some cash from a “collector’s edition” watch.
+Following the great success of the model, Panerai again attempts to make some cash from a “collector’s edition”.

-This new Panerai Radiomir Titanium 47 mm Special Edition PAM 349 model sports the same California dial but replaces the original blue hands with gold ones, adds a small seconds sub-dial and introduces a rose gold chapter ring.
+This 2010 Radiomir Titanium PAM 349 sports the same California dial but replaces the original blue hands with gold ones, adds a small-seconds sub-dial and introduces a rose gold chapter ring.